ozgunawesome/Hackintosh-Dell-G3-3500/README.md

 - Touchpad always registers a force touch (which can be disabled in System Preferences but annoying)

 ## Untested
-- iCloud features
-- Handoff, Continuity etc.
-- Anything that requires an Apple ID login
 - 2.5 Gbps ethernet (I don't have another 2.5 gig device.
 1 Gbps works.)
+- HDMI port
+- DisplayPort

 ## Credits
 Heavily based on the config.plist at https://github.com/tonyleelyy/OpenCore-Hackintosh-Dell-G3-3579